How to Train for a Marathon on 4 Days Per Week: The Complete Guide

 Which four runs matter most, what to cut from a standard marathon plan, how to distribute quality and recovery across a shorter week, what finish times are realistic on four days of running, and the specific mistakes that make 4-day marathon training fail.

 Most marathon training plans are written for runners who can train five or six days per week, protect their long run every weekend, squeeze in mid-week mileage, and treat the training calendar as the central nervous system of their life.
-That runner exists.
-Most runners are not that runner.

 The runner with a demanding job, a family, travel, injury history, limited recovery capacity, or an honest accounting of the available hours in a week is not less serious.
 They need a different structure.
 Not a watered-down version of a six-day plan.
 A plan built around the constraint from the start.

 Four days per week can produce real marathon fitness.
 Not the maximum fitness available to you in a theoretical perfect-life training block, but genuine, specific, finish-line-earning marathon fitness.
 The tradeoff is simple: lower total volume, higher importance per session.
+There is less fluff, less margin for random skipping, and fewer places for a bad week to hide.

 Who This Guide Is For

 This guide is for runners who have a real four-day ceiling and want to train seriously within it.
-A 4-day marathon plan is a good fit if you:
+That ceiling might come from work, family, injury history, travel, or recovery needs.
+The reason does not matter.
+The structure does.

 • Can run four days per week consistently